duncandw/Howto-Install-neo4j-and-BloodHound-on-Ubuntu/README.md

 ### Computer CMOS setup and disk partitioning

 I started with wiping out the (256GB SSD) drive completely and configuring UEFI SecureBoot in the notebook CMOS setup.
-Then created a GPT Windows 10 bootable USB stick with Rufus and installed Windows 10 on a 125GB partition.
+Then created a GPT Windows 10 bootable USB stick with https://rufus.ie/ and installed Windows 10 on a 125GB partition.
 Then created GPT Ubuntu 18.04 bootable USB stick with Rufus and installed Ubuntu on another 125GB partition.

 Note that during Windows 10 installation 3 other system partitions were automatically created, here's an overview of the full disk partition layout after completing the installation: